Tuition and Aid

 - In many cases, with exception of transfer students, your tuition cost includes a Bar Exam preparation program cost (which could cost thousands of dollars separately).

-Tuition grants are available for newly enrolled students who have a relationship with a member of the local bar association in the county in which the student resides.
+Incoming tuition grants are available for incoming first-year students who have a relationship with a member of the local bar association in the county in which the student resides.
 You must meet one of the following relationship criteria:

 - Receive a Letter of Recommendation from a current bar member ($500)

-- Family member of a person employed by a bar member ($1,000)
+- Receive a Letter of Recommendation from a family member of a person employed by a bar member ($1,000)

-Students may only receive one of the tuition grants, not both.
+*Students may only receive one of the tuition grants, not multiple ones.

 Associations at each campus (after meeting one of the criteria above):